Home Gym Moving Tips: Save Time, Money, and Stress

 Mistakes to Avoid

-Skipping Pre-Move Prep: Not preparing your gym space beforehand adds unnecessary work and frustration.
+- Skipping Pre-Move Prep: Not preparing your garage gym space beforehand adds unnecessary work and frustration.

 And don’t forget to check out the Fringe Sport Mammoth Belt Squat—a product I helped design to make home gym setups even more versatile.